-Taylor Radtke, Executive Director
+Taylor Allison, Executive Director

 Taylor has over seven years of experience in Public Health programming and grant writing.
 She also has extensive knowledge in Public Health emergency response planning and has served as Western Nevada’s Healthcare System Preparedness subject matter expert.
 Taylor was instrumental in the development of healthcare coalitions in Carson City, Douglas, Lyon, and Storey Counties, where these coalitions are geared towards taking a “whole community” approach to tackle barriers to quality healthcare system delivery prior to and during emergency disasters.
 Prior to working in Public Health, she worked in Marketing, Website Development, and the delivery of Social Marketing Principles.
-In 2017, Taylor graduates with a Bachelor of Science in Marketing Management from Western Governor’s University.
+In 2018, Taylor graduated with a Bachelor of Science in Marketing Management from Western Governor’s University.

 Audrey Brooks-Scott, Financial Coordinator